 They dance!
 Each aspiring dancer has a Helper to assist the dancer during classes and performances.
-More than 170 teens are currently enrolled in our Leadership Program.
+Approximately 200 teens are currently enrolled in our Leadership Program.

 Each year culminates in our Annual Performance- our celebration of achievement.

 Any child who is physically or medically challenged with a dream to dance!

 Dancing Dreams is based on abilities—not disabilities.
 This allows each dancer to advance within his or her own limits and maximize their own potential.
 Dancers come from all over the tristate region to participate in weekly classes at our Bayside (Queens), Upper East Side (Manhattan), and Plainview (Long Island) locations.